gigfork/springone2012/contacts/README.md

 			<gfe:locator host="${locatorHost}" port="${locatorPort}" />
 		</gfe:pool>

-and change to:
+and change to something like:

 		<gfe:pool id="pool">
 			<gfe:server host="${serverHost}" port="40404" />
 			<gfe:server host="${serverHost}" port="40405" />
 		</gfe:pool>

-The above configuration will work with one or two cache servers.
+The above configuration will work with one or two cache server instances running on the same host.
 Also create a serverHost property, in the 'gemfireProperties' bean, e.g.,

  		<util:properties id="gemfireProperties">